rach7777/monax-may/content/docs/index.md

 type:   docs
 layout: single
-title: "Documentation"
+title: "Tutorials & Examples"
 index_file: ""
-menu: "tutorial"
+menu: "tutorials"
-path: "docs/"
+path: "content/docs/"

 ---

-## Test

 Welcome to the Monax Documentation homepage...this file will link to everything in github.com/eris-ltd/eris/blob/master/docs and resolve at monax.io/docs

-## Test 2